| Languages & Cultures of East AsiaTrad 101, Sections

 N: I scored 10 points in the first round.

-How do you tell an adjective from a verb?
+How do you tell an adjective from a verb?a) very: very

 happy *very go